 Whether you are coming from a computer science or alternate background, Northeastern’s master’s in computer science programs are designed to provide the training you need to get ahead.

-Explore Northeastern’s program pages to learn more about the prerequisites for the Master of Science in Computer Science and Master of Science in Computer Science—Align programs, or get in touch with an enrollment coach to learn which might be the best fit for you.
+Explore Northeastern’s program pages to learn more about the prerequisites for the Master of Science in Computer Science and Align MS in Computer Science programs, or get in touch with an enrollment coach to learn which might be the best fit for you.